vkakerbeck/tbp.monty/docs/future-work/learning-module-improvements/test-grid-object-models-for-unsupervised-learning.md

 As a next step, shortcomings and issue can be identified and potential solutions tested (ideally starting with just tweaking the existing parameters).

-Additionally, one could test on different datasets, such as showing a collection of different types of mugs and trying to learn their commonalities in a model.
+The existing datasets aren't ideal for testing the learning of categories of objects and generalizing.
+One would at the least have to update the way performance is measured to quantify improvements in those abilities.
+One could also [develop different datasets aimed more an testing categories](../environment-improvements/create-dataset-and-metrics-to-evaluate-categories-and-generalization.md), such as showing a collection of different types of mugs and trying to learn their commonalities in a model.

+One may also explore the GridObjectModel in combination with a hierarchical Monty setup and test whether object parts naturally emerge (e.g. mug handle learned at lower level and full mug at higher level without explicit supervision).
+Testing this would likely deserve it's own future work item.

 It would also be good to test how useful the `GridObjectModel` is for "forgetting" statistical irregularities.
 For instance, how fast a noisy observation will be forgotten (or never even added) or how different sets of model parameters lead to learning "that specific mug with a chip in it" or "any mug in my cabinet".